 - your full name is visible to all your connections,

 If you don’t want to share your information with certain people, they shouldn’t be in your network.
-You should remove them as a connection.
+Remove them as a connection.

 12. Never add connections to your email list

-Do not export your connection list so you can add it to your email database, and do not send your connection messages through a third-party email marketing service provider.
+Do not export your connection’s emails and add them to your email database, and do not send your connection messages through a third-party email marketing service provider.